filecoin-project/devgrants/open-grant-proposals/open-proposal-lotus-ui.md

 USD 2000 (?)

 Mainly as compensation for time spent on development.
-I already have hardware and software (IDE) in my posession to develop with.
+I already have hardware and software (IDE) in my posession to develop with - no real costs other than time.
 Regardless of the compensation, I will be working on this software as I would personally like to use it.
 Added a grant proposal as that was adviced.
 Any compensation received will probably go towards mining hardware :)

 ## Maintenance and Upgrade Plans

-Specify your team's long-term plans to maintain this software and upgrade it over time.
+As far as I can tell now, my plan is to keep a miner around and manage it with this software.
+Will probably keep adding improvements as I see fit.

 # Team